18DaniellaH/TC-hackathon-website/README.md

 <return>

 Scratch (visual programming language meant for 8+) <return></return>
-MIT App Inventor (visual programming with a drag and drop interface, that allows students to build working Android Apps.)<return></return>
+MIT App Inventor (visual programming with a drag and drop interface, that allows students to build working Android Apps.)<return>
-Construct 2 (allows students to build working games using HTML, CSS, and JavaScript)<return></return>
+Construct 2 (allows students to build working games using HTML, CSS, and JavaScript)<return>
-DreamWeaver (a "what you see is what you get" website editor that allows students with no coding experience to build websites)<return></return>
+DreamWeaver (a "what you see is what you get" website editor that allows students with no coding experience to build websites)<return>